zigpy/zigpy-znp/README.md

      Perform a backup before upgrading and restore it after to preserve your settings.
      You will experience some routing issues while the coordinator rebuilds its routing table.
  - CC2531 backups can only be restored to CC2531 devices running similar firmware versions.
+ - To run "zigpy_znp.tools.nvram_read" and "zigpy_znp.tools.nvram_write" you need to have Python installed on your system as well as required dependencies.
+   - If you are running a Linux or macOS based OS you need to have python and pip installed on your system.
+If you do not have them installed, refer to your distribution package manager to get it set up.
+(On Debian/Ubuntu; `sudo apt update && sudo apt-get install python3-pip` should work. `sudo pip` ... is not the optimal way of installing packages but Python package management is out of scope for this document.)
+     - Download and extract zigpy-znp using `wget -O cc2538-bsl.zip https://codeload.github.com/zigpy/zigpy-znp/zip/master && unzip zigpy-znp.zip`
+   - If you are running a Windows based OS download [Python for Windows](https://www.python.org/downloads/) and install.
+After installation verify Python is correctly installed by running `python -V` in the Command Prompt (cmd.exe).
+It should return Python and the version number.
+     - Download the [zipped code](https://github.com/zigpy/zigpy-znp/archive/master.zip) and extract to a folder, then run the wanted "zigpy_znp.tools.nvram_read" and "zigpy_znp.tools.nvram_write" commands from the `\zigpy-znp-master\zigpy_znp\tools\` directory via the command-line/prompt.
+       - If you receive a message similar to `Python is not recognized as an internal or external command, operable program or batch file.`, it means that Python is either not installed or the system variable PATH has not been set.
+You will need to launch Python from the folder in which it is installed or adjust your system variables to allow it to be launched from any location.
+   - To install the required dependencies "pyserial" and "intelhex", open command-line/prompt and check if `pip` is installed by running `pip -V` which will show its version and install location.
+Then From the same command-line/prompt run the command `pip3 install pyserial intelhex`.
+ - The specific serial port (a.k.a.
+COM port) to use is selected in python using the `-p` option, like `-p /dev/ttyUSB0` (Linux and macOS) or `-p COM1` (Windows).

 You can erase the NVRAM entries in your device and reset it by running one of the following commands: